GiuseppeCalderonio/ingswAM2021-Calderonio-Carollo-Chiodini/README.md

 1.In cmd or wsl if you want to launch the jar file you have to move in the folder where the jar is saved;
 for example _cd desktop_ if you saved the jar into desktop folder.

-2.If you want to play in CLI mode you have to use a **_wsl terminal_** for client and server; it isn't necessary for GUI mode.
+2.There are two ways to play in CLI mode.
+In the first case you have to use a **_wsl terminal_** for client and server.
+In the second case you can use a cmd terminal, but first you need to activate the ansi colors for Windows terminal with this key register:

+`reg add hkcu\console /f /v VirtualTerminalLevel /t REG_DWORD /d 1`

+You can copy this in cmd or create and open a .bat file with this code line.
+Now you can launch the jar file from cmd with any configuration.

+3.If you want to play in GUI mode you can use all type of terminal(cmd, wsl ecc) without any problems.

-3.The number port could be different from 1234 but must be the same when you launch the server mode and client mode.
+4.The number port could be different from 1234 but must be the same when you launch the server mode and client mode.

-4.The IP number could be 127.0.0.1 if you want to play an online game on a single pc with different terminals.
+5.The IP number could be 127.0.0.1 if you want to play an online game on a single pc with different terminals.
 Instead if you want to play an online game using different pc you could insert your public Ip address(port forwarding) or insert the Ip of a remote Amazon server.
-For example in our project we can use both port forwarding or the ip number 3.19.123.210 that is the ip of an amazon server.
+For example in our project we can use both port forwarding, or the ip number 3.19.123.210 that is the ip of an amazon server.

-5.The three parameters 0, randomString and null are ignored, so you could write what you want but it is important that they are not empty.
+6.The three parameters 0, randomString and null are ignored, so you could write what you want but it is important that they are not empty.

-To automate the launch of jar in GUI and Server mode we create some bat file.
+To automate the launch of jar we create some .bat file but they only work if the jar is in your desktop folder.

 # GROUP MEMBERS
 ****